 Many classic fairy tales are much darker stories in their original form than the ones we know (Little Red Riding Hood is a very bleak warning, to young girls of sexual predators).
 The story below is one of my own fairy tales, brought into a more modern world and with a bit of surrealism thrown in.

 The original (longer) version is in my first anthology.
-I’ve dragged the story out of the basement, only because it came up in conversation with someone today, after I’d posted my latest horror.
+I’ve dragged the story out of the basement, only because it came up in conversation with someone today.
 She asked me what the “sickest” story I’ve written is.
 We use the word in the same way we do when we watch films, we both like video nasties.

 The question was subjective.
 I’ve written what was called a “twistedly idiosyncratic” Nativity; There was the writer at The Unfinished Literary Agency, writing the story of his own first-person character committing a murder, after a pleasant stroll around Bermondsey with the reader.
 They all link up, and then there was COGS.